What is the Difference Between Pre-Qualified and Pre-Approved?

 Key Takeaways

-Both play a role, but they serve different purposes
+Both steps play a role in the mortgage process, but they serve very different purposes in terms of accuracy and credibility.

 About This Guide

-This pre-qualified vs pre-approved guide is based on standard mortgage lending practices and real-world transaction experience.
-As a real estate professional working across New Hampshire, Maine, and Northern Massachusetts, I regularly help buyers understand financing steps so they can move forward with clarity and confidence.
+This pre-qualified vs pre-approved guide is based on standard mortgage lending practices and real-world real estate transaction experience.
+Working with buyers across New Hampshire, Maine, and Northern Massachusetts, I regularly help clients understand financing steps so they can navigate the process with clarity and confidence.

 Need Help Getting Pre-Approved the Right Way?

-If you are preparing to buy a home and want to understand how pre-approval fits into your next steps, I can help you approach the process with clarity and structure.
+If you are preparing to buy a home and want to understand how pre-approval fits into your next steps, I can help you structure the process and avoid common mistakes.

-Reach out to me, Hunter Letendre, REALTOR® with Berkshire Hathaway HomeServices Verani Realty, serving New Hampshire, Maine, and Northern Massachusetts.
-I help buyers understand each stage of financing so they can confidently move forward with the right preparation and expectations.
+Reach out to me, Hunter Letendre, REALTOR® with Berkshire Hathaway HomeServices Verani Realty, serving New Hampshire, Maine & Northern Massachusetts.
+I help buyers understand each stage of financing so they can move forward with the right preparation, expectations, and confidence in their home search.

 Hunter Letendre, REALTOR®